BVictorB/functional-programming/README.md

     * Fare calculation code
     * Fare calculation description
     * AreaMangerId (to combine with other datasets)
+    * **Note**: It is not possible to calculate all the prices from all parking garages with this dataset.
+I will need to use a dataset from the NPR (Nationaal Parkeer Register)

 - [Parkeertariefgebieden, Parkeergarages en Parkeerautomaten](https://data.amsterdam.nl/datasets/vhPVaBEEW6vbCA/parkeertariefgebieden-parkeergarages-en-parkeerautomaten/) (Data and Information Amsterdam):
     * Parking prices